AngelValentino/TaskFlow/docs/design.md

 Under the hood, TaskFlow is supported by a well structured MySQL database that manages core entities such as users, tasks, quotes, and activity logs.
 It also includes security mechanisms like JWT based authentication and refresh token tracking.
 The backend API is hosted on a Linux server, and the database is deployed on a separate, dedicated MySQL instance, ensuring better performance, modularity, and long term maintainability.

-The only current limitation is the email tier, which relies on a free SendGrid plan subject to 100 emails per day.
+The only current limitation is the email tier, which relies on a free Mailgun plan subject to 100 emails per day.
 Aside from that, the infrastructure is built to last, with scalability and production-readiness in mind.

 - **Users:** Contains information about each user, including their username, email, and password.